miso-lims/miso-lims/docs/_posts/2019-05-01-compose-installation-guide.md

       ```
       Navigate to http://localhost:8080 to check if MISO is running.
 If it is,
       the problem is with nginx.
 Ensure that all three ports in the compose file
       and `http.conf` file match each other.
-Be sure to remove the ports